simranenggprojects/Job-Role-Prediction-System/README.md

 # Job-Role-Prediction-System
-ML-based job role prediction system
+* ML-based job role prediction system
+* Kindly have a look at report.pdf for more details